latticexyz/mud/.changeset/funny-hairs-destroy.md

 "@latticexyz/store-sync": patch
 ---

-Improve error handling of `TransactionReceiptNotFoundError` in `waitForTransaction` when Viem versions aren't aligned.
+Improved error handling of `TransactionReceiptNotFoundError` in `waitForTransaction` when Viem versions aren't aligned.